NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-12_javascript.md

 <div data-component="Counter" class="text-center text-2xl py-2 cursor-pointer select-none"></div>

-These components can be mounted using the standard [Vue 3 mount](https://vuejs.org/api/application.html#app-mount) API, but to make it easier we've also added additional APIs, that can declaratively add components to pages using the `data-component` and `data-props` attributes, that's especially useful for including Vue components in Markdown content like this, e.g:
+These components can be mounted using the standard [Vue 3 mount](https://vuejs.org/api/application.html#app-mount) API, but to make it easier we've added additional APIs for declaratively mounting components to pages using the `data-component` and `data-props` attributes, especially useful for including Vue components in Markdown content, e.g:

 ```html
 <div data-component="Hello" data-props="{ name: 'Vue 3' }"></div>
 ```

-Alternatively they can be programatically added using this App's custom `mount` API:
+Alternatively they can be programatically added using the custom `mount` method in `api.mjs`:

 ```js
 import { mount } from "/mjs/api.mjs"
 mount('#counter', Counter)
 ```

-Both approaches will create components with access to all your Shared Components and any 3rd Party Plugins which we can see in this example:
+Both methods create components with access to all your Shared Components and any 3rd Party Plugins which we can preview in this example that uses the `ModuleDialog` component from **@servicestack/vue**:

 ```js
 const Plugin = {